bitfwdcommunity/KoalaDAO/Joey_README.md

 - Sprints: Facilitated by Melissa Ran
 * Every fortnight will be kicked off with a KoalaDAO catchup call with updates from teams re:
 1. **Sprint targets** Each project team will share Sprint targets on the [Open KoalaDAO Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827086)
-1. **2 No-Fail-Goals** - Each project team will share NFG on the [Open KoalaDAO Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827082)
+1. **No-Fail-Goals** - Each project team will share NFG on the [Open KoalaDAO Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827082)

 - Retrospects: Facilitated by Melissa Ran 👸🏻⏩🌈
 At the end of a fortnight we'll be looking at the performance of the sprint targets and the No Fail Goals, reporting will be done on the KoalaDAO open Kanban in the respective columns.